adarlan/plankton/README.md

 | `--plankton.workspace` | Defaults to `.`. |
 | `--plankton.metadata` | Defaults to `~/.plankton`. |

-> **Note**: when running Plankton inside a container (using the `docker run` command), these paths are related to the container file system, not to the host file system.
+> **Note**: When running Plankton inside a container (using the `docker run` command, for example), these paths are related to the container file system, not to the host file system.

 ### Docker config